IDontReallyCode/OptionsBacktesting/README.md

 # Option trading back tester

 This is my attempt to build a backtesting framework that deals with options.
+2026-01-09: I am in the process of revamping this.
+- Improve the general structure
+- Remove important limitations (pandas)
+- Improve the general flow and performance

 _Disclaimer: I never learned to code in Python.
 Rather, I figure out a way.
 Don't point at a mistake unless you are willing to fix it ;)_